 After 1930, the former workhouse became a Public Assistance Institution.

-The surviving workhouse buildings have now been converted for residential use.
+The surviving workhouse buildings have now been converted for residential use and known as Frank Lewis House.

 Unless otherwise indicated, this page () is copyright Peter Higginbotham.
 Contents may not be reproduced without permission.